adelaide-orl/os3/README.rst

 Morley, A.D. and Sharp, H.R.
 (2006), A review of sinonasal outcome scoring systems – which is best?.
 Clinical Otolaryngology, 31: 103–109. doi: `10.1111/j.1749-4486.2006.01155.x <http://doi.org/10.1111/j.1749-4486.2006.01155.x>`_

-The SNOT-22 adds two extra questions to the original SNOT-20, which is also a validated instrument.
+The SNOT-22 adds two extra questions (nasal blockage, and altered smell or taste) to the original SNOT-20, which is also a validated instrument.

 See:
 Piccirillo JF, Merritt MG, Richards ML.
 Psychometric and clinimetric validity of the 20-Item Sino-Nasal Outcome Test (SNOT-20).
 Otolaryngol Head Neck Surg.
 2002 Jan;126(1):41–7. doi: `10.1067/mhn.2002.121022 <http://dx.doi.org/10.1067/mhn.2002.121022>`_